“A goal without a plan is just a wish.”

 Related Post: 10 Tips To Diversify Your Investments

-Tax and retirement planning should provide strategies to minimize your tax burden using capital gains strategies, charitable giving, tax-free and tax-deferred retirement saving.
-Plans may consider what kind of lifestyle will be required for retirement years.
+Tax and retirement planning should provide strategies to minimize your tax burden using capital gains strategies, charitable giving, tax-free and tax-deferred retirement savings.
+Advisors should speak with their clients about what kind of lifestyle they expect for their retirement years.

-Estate planning involves questions about wealth transfer to loved ones in the most appropriate and efficient manner.
+Estate planning involves questions about wealth transfer to loved ones most appropriately and efficiently.